Jump to:Page Content

 What is the Public Policy and Leadership Conference?

 The Public Policy and Leadership Conference (PPLC) is designed to inform students about careers in the public sector.
 The conference will encourage students who possess a commitment to public service to prepare for graduate study in public policy and international affairs, as well as to provide information on financial support through various fellowship programs.

 Why Attend PPLC?

-Harvard Kennedy School will be offering its fourteenth annual spring conference for first and second year undergraduate college students who are interested in pursuing professional careers in public service.
+Harvard Kennedy School will be offering its 15th annual spring conference for first- and second-year undergraduate students who are interested in pursuing professional careers in public service.
 These include careers in federal, state or local government, and work in the nonprofit sector or in international agencies.
 Our goal is also to provide information on various fellowship opportunities.
 To find out more about individual fellowships, please visit our resources page.

 Who Attends PPLC?

 The conference aims to attract students from groups under-represented in public policy and international affairs in an effort to increase the diversity of students receiving these professional degrees.
 The conference will help prepare future leaders for study in public policy, particularly those from historically under-served communities and people of color.
 Participants receive paid travel, accommodations, and meals.
 Please note that the conference is open to U.S. citizens and permanent residents in their first or second year of undergraduate studies only.